mirukucafe/nyankey/README.md

 If you're interested in helping out with the project, please read the [contributing guide](./CONTRIBUTING.md).

 ## Sponsors
-FoundKey is not interested in sponsorships.
+FoundKey is not interested in finanical sponsorships.
+We welcome contributions in the forms of code, testing and bug reporting (see also section *Contributing* above).